Parisson/TimeSide/README.rst

 We just *need* a python library to:

- * build a python framework to do asynchronous audio processing,
+ * Do asynchronous and fast audio processing with Python,
- * decode audio frames from ANY format into numpy arrays,
+ * Decode audio frames from ANY format into numpy arrays,
- * analyze audio content with some state-of-the-art audio feature extraction libraries,
+ * Analyze audio content with some state-of-the-art audio feature extraction libraries,
- * organize, serialize and save analysis metadata through various formats,
+ * Organize, serialize and save analysis metadata through various formats,
- * draw various fancy waveforms, spectrograms and other cool graphers,
+ * Draw various fancy waveforms, spectrograms and other cool graphers,
- * transcode audio data in various media formats and stream them through web apps,
+ * Transcode audio data in various media formats and stream them through web apps,
- * playback and interact *on demand* through a smart high-level HTML5 extensible player,
+ * Playback and interact *on demand* through a smart high-level HTML5 extensible player,
- * index, tag and organize semantic metadata (see `Telemeta <http://telemeta.org>`_ which embed TimeSide).
+ * Index, tag and organize semantic metadata (see `Telemeta <http://telemeta.org>`_ which embed TimeSide).

 Here is a schematic diagram of the TimeSide engine architecture: